OpenRobotLab/EmbodiedScan/README.md

 ## 🔥 News

+- \[2024-02\] We will co-organize [Autonomous Grand Challenge](https://opendrivelab.com/challenge2024/) in CVPR 2024.
+Welcome to try the Multi-View 3D Visual Grounding track!
+We will release more details about the challenge with the baseline after the Chinese New Year.
 - \[2023-12\] We release the [paper](./assets/EmbodiedScan.pdf) of EmbodiedScan.
 Please check the [webpage](https://tai-wang.github.io/embodiedscan) and view our demos!

 ## 📚 Getting Started